OneSignal/OneSignal-WordPress-Plugin/readme.txt

 = 2.1.0 =

-- OneSignal config page interface changes to prompting options to discourage native prompt use
+- OneSignal config page interface changes to prompting options to discourage native prompt use, bug fixes

 = 2.0.1 =